Remote Work in Spain

 Tax Highlights

-Resident tax 19–47% progressive; Beckham Law flat 24% for qualifying new residents (up to 6 yrs); Social security autónomo contributions from ~€290/month (reduced first 2 yrs); 183-day rule is one of several tax residency tests
+Resident tax 19–47% progressive; Beckham Law flat 24% for qualifying new residents including DNV holders (up to 6 yrs); Social security autónomo contributions income-based from ~€206/month (€80/month reduced rate, first year); 183-day rule is one of several tax residency tests

 Cost of Living